rossaddison/yii2-house2house/README.md

     mylocalhostname.myhost/gii/

 Assuming that you have already run the **auth.sql** under your phpAdmin, you should already have the auth tables in your database so select them and generate your migration.
-Make sure that you put the Namesapce command at the top of each migration php file once the migration is completed.
+Make sure that you put the Namespace command at the top of each migration php file once the migration is completed.
 After you have put this migration in the console/migrations/auth folder if necessary alter the controllerMap.

 **Installation of roles and permissions by migrations**